magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-37068-incorrect-tax-rate-displays-on-checkout-for-virtual-products.md

 ---
-title: "MDVA-37068: Incorrect tax is displayed on checkout for virtual products"
+title: "MDVA-37068: Incorrect tax is displayed on Checkout for virtual products"
 labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.0.26,Magento Commerce Cloud,Magento Commerce,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
 ---

-The MDVA-37068 Magento patch fixes the issue when the checkout displays an incorrect tax rate for virtual products.
+The MDVA-37068 Magento patch fixes the issue when the Checkout Page displays an incorrect tax rate for virtual products.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.26 is installed.
 The patch ID is MDVA-37068.
 Please note that the issue is scheduled to be fixed in Magento 2.4.4.

 ## Affected products and versions